PrincessPi3/PiPicoPATLFGGGGG/README.md

      Your wifi password
      Dont forget the 's around the password

+`power_on_pin`
+     The pin that toggles 3.3v on and off to activate and reset the nugget board

+`seconds_awake`
+     The number of seconds to turn on power_on_pin before resetting

 ### On the Webpage
 `Duty Cycle`
      The Percentage of the time that the clock is on vs off